Partners in Research: Lessons Learned in Los Angeles

 About the Authors

-Bethany Backes is a social science analyst and Melissa Rorie is a research assistant in NIJ's Crime, Violence and Victimization Research Division.
+Bethany Backes is a social science analyst and Melissa Rorie is an assistant professor at the University of Nevada, Las Vegas, and a former NIJ research assistant.

 Back to the top.